effekt-lang/effekt-website/docs/implementation/lift-inference.md

 # Lift Inference

+> **Important**: With release 0.4.0, Effekt moved away from this implementation strategy to explore other novel implementation techniques.
+This site is kept for historic purposes, only.

 Programs in the Effekt surface language are translated to the underlying Core language, which is in explicit capability-passing style.
 Core corresponds to `System Xi` in [this paper](https://se.cs.uni-tuebingen.de/publications/brachthaeuser20effects/) and